5 min read

 Enduring Relevance for Modern Leaders

-The book's focus on culture and values alignment remains highly relevant as organizations struggle with employee engagement and retention.
-The principle of getting the right people in the right seats addresses timeless challenges in talent management.
+The book's focus on culture and values alignment speaks directly to organizations struggling with employee engagement and retention.
+Getting the right people in the right seats is one of those ideas that sounds obvious until you watch a company ignore it.

 For readers exploring similar business frameworks, Built to Last by Collins offers complementary research on enduring companies, while The Lean Startup by Eric Ries provides a more modern approach to organizational growth and innovation.